-There are a number of different types of applications or requests relating to development within an SDA.
-The most common of these is an SDA application for a material change of use (MCU).
+There are different types of applications or requests relating to development within an SDA.
+The most common is an SDA application for a material change of use (MCU).
 An MCU is:

 - the start of a new use of the premises

 - the re-establishment on the premises of a use that has been abandoned